Meet

 in the book and then some.
 Mom would say, “Do you think I’m running a

 restaurant here?
-I cook one dinner a day, and if you miss it, that’s your tough
+I cook one dinner a day, and if you miss it, that’s your

 luck.
 And don’t think you can get away with raiding the ice box, either.”